venatisriya/final-project/README.md

 - `all_models(input_data, column1, column2, summary_req, predict_val, plot_req)`

-  `input_data` refers to the input data frame. `column1`, `column2`, are integers specifying which columns to use from the data frame.
+  `input_data` refers to the input data frame. `column1`, `column2`, are integers specifying which columns to use from the data frame, providing the flexibility to put the complete data frame instead of individual columns.
 Only two columns can be specified. `predict_val` provides the test value to predict the output of the three models. `summary_req = TRUE` prints the corresponding algorithm summaries.

 ### Package Demonstration